covcom/300CEM/Week_03_XML_and_Gradle/README.md

     }
 ```

-In addition, it'll be good to show some infomation about car manufacturers in our app.
+In addition, it'll be good to show some information about car manufacturers in our app.
 We'll build a 'dictionary' for it.

 Insert the following into strings.xml file